nrdxp/nrd.sh/content/blog/atom-anatomy.md

 From there, we derive the atom’s machine ID using a [keyed BLAKE3 hash](https://github.com/ekala-project/eka/blob/b3b62913ae04318bb34ed50d31004e8b9463ff0b/crates/atom/src/id/mod.rs#L93) over the repository’s initial commit hash, a constant for key derivation, and the atom’s Unicode ID.
 BLAKE3’s speed and vast collision space let us index trillions of atoms with negligible risk of collisions.
 This hash then becomes our bridge, linking the gritty world of derivations to the human world of versions, pulling software distribution idioms cleanly into Nix’s rigorous realm of closures.

 And what’s it good for?
 A ton.
-It powers optimizations like bulletproof evaluation and build caches.
+It can power optimizations like bulletproof evaluation and build caches.
 Picture a [backend](../nix-to-eos#a-new-dawn) that spots a user’s requested atom and version, verifies its pinned commit, and checks the organization’s work history.
 Been built before?
 Boom—it skips the work and hands over the artifact.
 That’s not just faster; it splits concerns cleanly.
 A user’s client doesn’t need to touch a Nix evaluator—just parse the atom API and ping the backend.
 If evaluation or building’s needed, the backend handles it quietly; if not, you get results instantly.

 This opens up a lot of possibilities.
 Beyond speed, the machine ID boosts provenance tracking, record-keeping—everything a big outfit might need to manage its atoms or meet compliance standards.
 And it's important to note: the source identity (that initial commit hash) is an abstraction, so future storage backends can pick their own hash keys, keeping Atom flexible for the future.